Into The Depths Of Understanding

 Listen to it here:

-I’ll never push someone who isn’t good at expressing themselves to share more than they want, just the same as I won’t make it seem like I want someone who a lot to say to shut up, and I hope you wouldn’t either.
-Opinions are formed through understanding the other person, which has nothing to with whether someone is good at expressing themselves or sharing thoughts.
+I’ll never push someone who isn’t good at expressing themselves to share more than they want, just the same as I won’t tell someone who has a lot to say to shut up, and I doubt you would either.
+Opinions are formed through understanding the other person, which has nothing to with whether someone is good at expressing themselves.

-No matter what culture has taught us, I guarantee when you will let someone shine, and truly be themselves, it will create a much deeper understanding than just taking in what they’ve said or messaged.
+No matter what culture has taught us, I guarantee when you will let someone show their true self you will create a much deeper understanding than just taking in what they’ve said or messaged.
 In that way you will form a much clearer perception.